-BPE/BEd Combined Degrees Program 154.4 (Secondary and Elementary Routes)
+BPE/BEd Combined Degrees Program (Secondary and Elementary Routes)

-See also §§75.8 and 75.9.
+See also §§15.13.3.
+15.6.4.
+75.9 and 75.10.

 Students in the BPE/BEd Combined Degrees take a program of ★159 over five years.
 During this five-year program, Physical Education courses and Education courses are studied concurrently.
 Students apply for admission to the Faculty of Physical Education and Recreation and are registered in that Faculty for the first three years of the program.
-All qualified Year 3 BPE/BEd students are promoted to Year 4 in the Faculty of Education provided that
+Students are registered in the Faculty of Education for the final two years.
+(See §15.6.4 for detailed admission requirements to the Faculty of Education for this combined degree.)